achenPDFTron/diff-nudge-tool-sample/README.md

 Notes:
 - Please have a look at the Angular.json script and asset section.

+- I copied and pasted the HTML code for the nudge tool.
+Ensure that the element ID matches what is specified in the nudge-tool.js.

 - I did not bother with using "setUpNudgeToolAndAppendToIFrame()" as that will put the nudge tool in the iFrame.
 By doing this, this allows more customization on the developer's end.

-- Majority of the code in app.component.ts has been copied and pasted from the diff.js file (I mainly changed the callback to use arrow functions).
+- Majority of the code in app.component.ts has been copied and pasted from the diff.js file (I mainly changed the callback to use arrow functions so that "this" works properly).
 I didn't really bother to add parameter/ variable typing and changing "var" to be "let/const".

 - I did not bother to include diff.js in the scripts in Angular.json as it throws some errors when its executed.